Working with the Breath

 Most people only use a fraction of their lung capacity – taking small, shallow, upper thoracic breaths.

 This means that they’re only inhaling a small amount of the energy that’s available from the abundant ocean of oxygen surrounding us.
-This leads to a gradual build up of toxicity in the body resulting in physical illness, stress related illness and nervous tension.
+As a result, this leads to a gradual build up of toxicity in the body resulting in physical illness, stress related illness and nervous tension.

 Re-Learning How to Breath